totvslabs/couchbase-exporter/README.md

 All others I found seem to be abandoned and/or very incomplete.
 This is an attempt to have all metrics exported, including task-related metrics!

+## Goal

+Innitially, have the same metrics as [our old exporter](https://github.com/brunopsoares/prometheus_couchbase_exporter), to facilitate the migration.

+Once that's done, we can better document all metrics, eventually improve their naming (like adding `_total`, `_seconds`, `_byte` prefixes), and finally, provide example alerting rules and grafana dashboards, so it's easier to proper monitor a couchbase cluster.

+It's worth saying that we will only support Couchbase 5 for now.

 ## Usage

 ```console